martinjzhang/adafdr/README.md

 Software accompanying the paper "AdaFDR: a Fast, Powerful and Covariate-Adaptive Approach to Multiple Hypothesis Testing", 2018.

 ## Requirement
-* AdaFDR is run on python 3.
+* AdaFDR runs on python 3.

 ## Installation
 ```